-The crawlspace access is located in the closet under the stairs.
+The crawlspace access is located in the hallway closet.
 The crawlspace was entered and all accessible areas were inspected.

 19.2 MOISTURE

 The soil was damp under the vapor barrier, however, no evidence of water intrusion or standing water problems was observed.